Somebody feed Phil in Modena, and we are that Somebody

 After the BBC episode with Rick Stein in Bologna, I ended up working for Netflix show Somebody Feed Phil.

-The episode in Northern Italy was shot in September 2017, and me and Caterina Schenetti, our food guide in Modena, were that somebody.
+The episode in Northern Italy was shot in September 2017 and I was that somebody.

 Join us behind the scenes?